hstreamdb/docs/docs/en/admin/admin.md

 For the ease of illustration, we execute an interactive bash shell in the hstream container to use hstream admin,

-The following example usage is used on the cluster you started in quick start, please adjust correspondingly.
+The following example usage is based on the cluster started in [quick start](../start/quickstart-with-docker.md), please adjust correspondingly.

 ```sh